CastosHQ/Seriously-Simple-Podcasting/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An incredibly easy-to-use podcasting plugin.
+Podcasting done right.

 == Description ==

 "Seriously Simple Podcasting" is a simple and easy-to-use podcasting solution for WordPress.
 It uses a native WordPress interface and has minimal settings so as not to distract you from what you really need to do - publish your content.
+Quite simply, it is podcasting done right.

 It comes with built-in templates, widget and shortcode so you can display your podcast however you like.
 It also has easy subscribe links for iTunes listeners and standard RSS subscribers.